wendellpiez/XSLTug/readme.md

 Given such a configuration, the XSLTug transformation can match the commands a user gives at runtime to corresponding instructions in back.

 However, this feature set is also under development.
 To build your own configuration you will need expert assistance, until some non-obvious constraints, features and limitations are documented.
 Please ask the proprietor for guidance.

+### Architecture

+The main stylesheet is fired in an initial mode, "go", with a single string parameter, which is parsed and processed into a "process tree".

+The main execution works by processing a configuration tree, represented as an XML document.
+(Also called `$go`, it is given as a literal in the XSLT, but could also be placed or overridden from out of line.)
+This tree represents a complete map of everything this instance of XSLTug is able to do, its library of transformations.
+Within the map are declarations for all the information needed (such as names of inputs or processes or parameter values) to run the desired transformations and transformation sequences.

+Given this map, the process tree is then referenced as a pointer or pathway to the location where the appropriate pipeline is specified (for the given input).
+The pipeline takes the form of a model (representation) of transformation processes including designators (binding points) for input and output (result) file names, parameter values and runtime configurations such as serialization settings.

+Outputs may be reported directly to the console (in plain text or markdown) or written out to files, as indicated by application semantics (as pipeline production artifacts).